DanielGoncalves666/Kirchner-Model/readme.md

 Toggle Options (optional):

       --debug                Prints debug information to stdout.
+      --print-sff            Prints the static floor field to stdout.
       --simulation-set-info  Prints simulation set information (exits
                              coordinates) to the output file.
       --single-exit-flag     Prints a flag (#1) before the results for every